ytjohn/yourtech-us/_posts/2017-02-05-test-gh-post.md

 I am adding this line through the wordpress online editor.

 This line, I am adding from github.
 Will the webhook work?

+I had xml instead of application/json.
+So now I'm trying again on line 18 from github.